 Linda S. Downs.
-Ms. Downs was promoted to Regional President in January 2011, and serves as a director and as an executive officer for several of our subsidiaries.
-She served as one of our Regional Executive Vice Presidents from 2001 to 2010.
-She served as Senior Executive Vice President of Leadership Development from April 2010 to January 2011 and as Executive Vice President for Leadership Development from 2001 to April 2010.
-Ms. Downs oversees Halcyon Underwriters in Maitland, Florida and retail operations in Delaware, central Florida, Georgia, Illinois, Kentucky, Michigan, Minnesota, New Jersey, New York, Ohio, Pennsylvania, South Carolina and Wisconsin.
+Ms. Downs was promoted to Chief Operating Officer in June 2012, and serves as a director and as an executive officer for several of our subsidiaries.
+She also has served as Regional President since January 2011.
+Prior to that, she held the titles of Senior Executive Vice President from 2010 to 2011, Executive Vice President for Leadership Development from 2006 to 2010, and Regional Executive Vice President from 2001 to 2006.
+Ms. Downs oversees retail operations in Delaware, Florida, Minnesota, New Jersey, New York, Pennsylvania and Wisconsin.
 Additionally, Ms. Downs is responsible for the Company's Benefits Department.
 Prior to undertaking her current duties, she founded and served as profit center leader of our Orlando, Florida retail office from 1980 to 1998.
 Ms. Downs is actively involved with Habitat for Humanity, and is a past member of the Florida Symphony Board, the Downtown (Orlando) Women's Executive Council and Presidential Advisory Board of Embry-Riddle Aeronautical University.

 Charles H. Lydecker.
-Mr. Lydecker was promoted to Regional President in January 2011 and serves as director and as an executive officer for several of our subsidiaries.
-He served as one of our Regional Executive Vice Presidents from 2002 to 2011.
-Mr. Lydecker oversees retail profit center operations of certain of our subsidiaries in Arizona, Florida, New Jersey, New York, Texas and Virginia.
+Mr. Lydecker was promoted to President of the Retail Division in June 2012 and serves as director and as an executive officer for several of our subsidiaries.
+He served as Regional President from 2011 to 2012 and as one of our Regional Executive Vice Presidents from 2002 to 2011.
 From January 1999 until 2006, Mr. Lydecker served as profit center leader of our Daytona Beach, Florida retail office.
 Prior to that, Mr. Lydecker served as an account executive from 1990 to 1995 and as sales manager from 1995 to 1999 at the same location.
-Mr. Lydecker is Chairman of The Florida Birth Related Neurological Injury Compensation Association (NICA), and he serves as a Director of Gateway Banks of Florida and Stonewood Holdings, LLC (a Florida-based restaurant chain).
+Mr. Lydecker is Chairman of The Florida Birth Related Neurological Injury Compensation Association (NICA), and he serves as a Director of Associated Industries of Florida, Gateway Banks of Florida and Stonewood Holdings, LLC (a Florida-based restaurant chain).
 He previously served as Vice Chairman of the Florida Ethics Commission and Vice Chairman of the Florida Self-Insurers Guaranty Association.
 He is also a member of the Board of Trustees of American University in Washington, D.C.
 Mr. Lydecker is a Director of Associated Industries of Florida, and is a past Director and past Chairman of Futures Public Education Foundation, the United Way of Volusia/Flagler (FL) Counties, and Boy Scouts of America in Daytona Beach.
 He has twice served as Chairman of the Daytona Beach/Halifax Area Chamber of Commerce.
 Mr. Lydecker is also past Chairman of the Florida Housing Finance Corporation, past President of the Volusia/Flagler Chapter of the Florida Association of Independent Agents and a graduate of Leadership Florida.